• Home

 The 2x6-inch boards are laid in position on the project.

 Measure the length of your project so far.
-The 5-board section is roughly 47.5 inches long, with the addition of the last 2×10 you should be somewhere around 58 inches.
+The 5-board section is 47.5 inches long; adding the last two-by-ten, you should be around fifty-eight inches.

 Cut the 2×6-inch boards to the measured length of the project.

-Set the horizontal 2×10 to the side.
-Place the cut 2×6-inch boards parallel to the edge of the 5 sections.
-Ensure the top of the 2×6 and 2×10 boards are flush with each other.
+Set the horizontal two-by-ten to the side.
+Place the cut 2×6-inch boards parallel to the edge of the five sections.
+Ensure the top of the two-by-six and two-by-ten boards are flush.

 Screw the 2x6s to the 2x10s using 3-inch screws and a cordless drill.